Kelsey Wakefield: Seniors

 Wakefield made her first appearance for the senior side at the 2009 Canada Cup.
 She was a member of the 2010 team that finished second at the FINA World League Super Finals held in La Jolla, California.
 She competed at the 2010 Canada Cup.
 In a preliminary round match against Canada that Australia won 11–5, she made 10 saves in goal.
 Her team played Italy in the semi-finals of the 2010 Cup.
 She represented Australia at the 2011 Canada Cup, and participated in the gold medal final match against China that Australia won.
 She was named the Goalkeeper of the Tournament.
 She competed in a warm up match for the 2011 FINA Water Polo World League against Italy in Ostia, Italy in July that Australia won 12–11.

 In October 2011, as a representative of the senior squad, she attended a training camp at the Australian Institute of Sport.
 The camp had four goal Australian goalkeepers at it, of which only two would be named to the squad to compete at the Olympics.
 She competed in the Pan Pacific Championships in January 2012 for the Australian Stingers.
-In February 2012, she was named to the final training squad for the 2012 Summer Olympics.
-She attended a training camp at the Australian Institute of Sport in February 2012.
-The team of seventeen players will be cut to thirteen before the team departs for the Olympic games, with the announcement being made on 13 June.

 She was part of the Stingers squad that competed in a five-game test against Great Britain at the AIS in late February 2012.
-This was the team's first matches against Great Britain's national team in six years.
 She did not compete in the first match.
 She competed in the remaining four matches in the series.